+Interviews can be a great way to get first person information on the life and experiences of your subject.
+This article will walk you through the steps on how to write an interview essay.
 Before writing the essay, you have a lot of prep work to do.
-Decide what you would like to write about and determine and interesting figure you can interview.
+Decide what you would like to write about and determine an interesting figure you can interview.
 Do some preliminary research before the interview itself to decide what kind of questions you should ask.
-During the interview, make sure you take a lot of notes, or best of all, tape record the interview so you can remain focused on the conversation.
+During the interview, make sure you take a lot of notes, or best of all, tape record the interview (with your subject’s permission) so you can remain focused on the conversation.
 If you need more help with the interview portion, read this article.

 Organizing the Notes of the Interview